gabewblee/HackSoftware/README.md

 6. **ConvertToBin**: Binary conversion utility
 7. **Seven**: Simple number display program

 The JackOS code should be compiled and placed on the same folder as the compiled sample programs, which get jointly run on the emulators.
+More information can be found here: https://www.nand2tetris.org

 ## Credits